csulbacm/ACM-Redux/static/data/minutes/2012-06-01/minutes.md

 			1. When?
 				1. Sal: We don't know when.
 In early to mid August, registration opens.
 Who do we have to monitor that?
 					1. David: I will.
 			1. Sal: Event, fiscal, and campus policy certifications are the three that we need.
 We should have multiples of these.
-Sign up for redundancy everyone.
+Sign up for redundancy, everyone.
 If something goes wrong, make sure someone else can do it.
 Have back ups.
 Management strategy should be placed on the wiki.
 			1. Sal: You have to pay in person.
 You show up, it's on a Saturday, early in the morning.
 You go through a guest speaker, then go to some lessons.
 Then lunch, and repeat.
 Treasurer should do fundraising, and just look into things that are interesting.
-			1. When to register?
-			1. Who is going?
-			1. Recommended workshops

 		2. SOAR
 			1. When?
 July 11th 2012
 			1. When to register?